-Storm water sampling of run-off involving industrial activities at the Pantex Plant is conducted in accordance with Texas Pollutant Discharge Elimination System (TPDES) Multi-sector General Permit No. TXR050000.
-Monitoring conducted during 2017 was consistent with past monitoring results.
+Storm water sampling of run-off from industrial activities at the Pantex Plant is conducted in accordance with Texas Pollutant Discharge Elimination System (TPDES) Multi-sector General Permit No. TXR050000.
+Monitoring conducted during 2018 was consistent with past monitoring results.
 All sample results were within effluent limitations established by the general permit.

 Environmental surveillance monitoring was conducted at the playas as a best management practice.
-Results obtained during 2017 were similar with past monitoring results.
-Playa lake results obtained during 2017 were similar with past monitoring results.
-The playa data continues to support the position that operations at the Pantex Plant are not negatively impacting the water quality of the playas.
+Results obtained during 2018 were similar with past monitoring results.
+The playa data continues to support the position that operations at the Pantex Plant are not negatively affecting the water quality of the playas.